 Jim Phillips is a Technical Committee alternate for NFPA 70E, the committee is who writes and finalizes the standard.
 He is also the co-chairman of IEEE-1584 (Guide for Performing Arc-Flash Hazard Calculations), this is the standard that details our equations for arc flash calculations.

 One good example of where great risk analysis and mitigation is practiced is in the nuclear environment.
-Extremely high hazards with one of the best records of avoiding injury or incident.
+A work place with extremely high hazards yet they have one of the best records of avoiding injury or incident.
 You can ask Brian Hall about this, before Rozel he worked at a nuclear facility creating, auditing and maintaining SOPs including infrared inspection on high arc flash hazard areas.

 We want to provide you with the most current data to support your electrical safety decisions, that is our obligation.